ONSdigital/dp-search-api/scripts/top-search-queries/README.md

 The results of each query are written to a CSV file named top-search-query-results.csv, which is created/overwritten, each time the script is run, in the same directory as the script.

-From within the Scripts directory, use the following command to run the script and create the csv output:
+From within the scripts/top-search-queries directory, use the following command to run the script and create the csv output:

 `go run get-top-search-results.go`